Tet el Bad Stone Coffin

+View of the Tet el Bad stone coffin.

 The stone coffin of Tet el Bad is located in the village of Ollei, Ngarchelong State, Palau.

 Site description

 The ornately carved stone coffin resides in the village of Ollei on the village chief's stone meeting platform.

 World Heritage Status

 This site was added to the UNESCO World Heritage Tentative List on August 26, 2004 in the Cultural category.